-When using the Conferences That Work format I do find that participants are willing and able to participate in the peer sessions, by the time they begin (typically the morning of the second day.)
-The combination of the ground rules, roundtable experience, and the peer session sign-up act to ease the vast majority of attendees into the role of participants.
+At Conferences That Work, people are willing and able to participate in peer sessions by the time they begin.
+(Typically the morning of the second day.)
+The combination of the ground rules, roundtable experience, and peer session sign-up transform the vast majority of attendees into participants.

-As far as preparing attendees for the possibility that they may have given a relevant presentation previously or have resource materials that might be relevant to the conference, what we do is to send out pre-conference information—a couple of weeks before the meeting—that includes language similar to the following:
+How to prepare attendees for the possibility that they may have given a relevant presentation previously or have resource materials that might be relevant to the conference?
+We send out pre-conference information—a couple of weeks before the meeting—that includes language similar to the following:

-“If you’ve worked on something that you think may be of interest to other attendees, or have experience or expertise in a given area or topic, we encourage you to bring any useful supporting or presentation materials or links to the conference.
+“Have you worked on something that may be of interest to other attendees?
+Do you have experience or expertise in a given area or topic?
+Then we encourage you to bring any useful supporting or presentation materials or links to the conference.
 All sessions are informal, so you don’t need to bring or prepare anything polished for distribution.”

 For Conferences That Work format events, check out my events calendar which lists events I’ve heard about that use the Conferences That Work format, or elements of it.
 (Many are, unfortunately, unlisted because I don’t know about them; if you’re running one please let me know and I’ll list it for free!)
 You can also fill out my training opportunities form, which allows me to inform you of events that you may be able to staff.